GoogleCloudPlatform/anthos-service-mesh-packages/docs/developer-guide.md

 ## During Development
 * **Important**: make sure all global variables and functions are `readonly` to prevent unexpected overwriting.
-* Don't add `#!/usr/bin/env bash` or equivalanet lines to any modules/files.
+* Don't add `#!/usr/bin/env bash` or equivalent lines to any modules/files.
 This line will be added during the compilation.
 * Put all code in functions.
 The merge logic will add the call to `main`.
 In other words, don't add any entry point to actually execute the script.